Python on OLCF Systems

 --clone <env_to_clone>

 flag when creating a new conda environment.
-An example for cloning the base environment into a specific directory calledenvs/summit/
+An example for cloning the base environment into a specific directory calledenvs/frontier/

 Cloning the “base environment” using venv: